WolfGangS/SL-External-Editor/README.md

   automatically downloaded
 - `secondLifeExternalEditor.download.location` Where those files should be stored for your projects
+- `secondLifeExternalEditor.matcher.autoCloseTempScript` If a temp script file is opened and a matching file is found, the temp file will be closed and matching file opened.
 - Requires
   [Luau Language Server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp)
   or similar